 “I am overflowing with gratitude for all that the nursing profession has allowed me to experience,” she says.
-“Education is where my heart longs to be, and I’m blessed to be a faculty member at Olivet.”
+“Education is where my heart longs to be, and I’m blessed to be a member of the Olivet family.”

 Dr. DeMito’s professional experience in health care began with her work as a scrub tech in labor and delivery while she was a student.
 After graduation, she became a labor and delivery nurse, and then charge nurse on the evening shift.